Charles Anderson (governor): Death

 After leaving the governorship, Anderson resumed his legal practice and moved back to Kentucky, where he died at the age of 81.

 Anderson is interred at Kuttawa Cemetery in Kuttawa, Kentucky.

 Family life

 Anderson was born to a prominent family, his father, Richard Clough Anderson Sr., was an aide to the Marquis de Lafayette during the American Revolution.

-Anderson's brother, Major General Robert Anderson, was also a United States Army officer, notable for his defense of Fort Sumter at the outset of the American Civil War.
+Charles Anderson's brother, Major General Robert Anderson, was also a United States Army officer, notable for his defense of Fort Sumter at the outset of the American Civil War.
 Another brother, William Marshall Anderson, was a noted explorer, politician, and briefly a member of the New Virginia Colony of ex-Confederates in Mexico during the reign of Emperor Maximilian.
 (Note: Rev. William C. Anderson, who served as president of Miami University from 1849 to 1854, is sometimes erroneously cited as an Anderson brother.)